bensheldon/island94-jekyll/_posts/2023-02-12-prevent-cdn-poisoning-from-fat-get-head-requests-in-ruby-on-rails.md

 There are many different flavors of [web cache poisoning discovered by Security Researcher James Kettle](https://portswigger.net/research/web-cache-entanglement).
 Read on for an explanation of one I've run across…

 **What is a Fat GET/HEAD Request?** A GET or HEAD request is "fat" when it has a request body.
-It's weird!
+It's unexpected!
 Typically one sees a request body with a POST or PUT request because the body contains form data.
 The HTTP specification says that including a request body with GET or HEAD requests is [_undefined_](https://stackoverflow.com/a/983458).
 You can do it, and it's up to the application to figure out what that means.
 Sometimes it's bad!

 You can get a sense of the applications that intentionally support Fat Requests (and how grumpy it makes people) by reading through this [Postman issue](https://github.com/postmanlabs/postman-app-support/issues/131).